Video Friday: Boston Dynamics, Inflatable Robots, and Japan's Space Ball

 [ Boston Dynamics ] via [ Kazumichi Moriyama ]

 Researchers have demonstrated soft inflatable robots before, but this “vinebot” from Stanford and UCSB is like nothing we’ve seen before.
 This thing not only inflates but also “grows,” using a mechanism called eversion, which means it turns inside out as more plastic material emits from the tip, allowing it to squeeze through tight spaces, take turns, and even lift stuff up.
+Not even fire can stop vinebot.

 [ Stanford ]